drausin/libri-experiments/experiments/exp01/README.md

 After the initial trials showing experimentor and librarian memory usage growing linearly over time, we investigated some aspects of this memory usage at high UDP (128K & 256K).

-In trial 9, we used the profiling endpoint added in []libri #157](https://github.com/drausin/libri/pull/157) to get heap dumps from actively running librarians as their memory usage increased.
-We also tried increasing the log level to `ERROR` to reduce possible memory pressure due to logging.
+In **trial 9**, we used the profiling endpoint added in [libri #157](https://github.com/drausin/libri/pull/157) to get heap dumps from actively running librarians as their memory usage increased.
+We also tried decreasing the log level to `ERROR` to reduce possible memory pressure due to logging.

 We got the heap dump from a single librarian via something like
 ```